 - Close proximity to Chicago, St. Louis, Louisville, and Cincinnati

 For more than 95 years, Riley Hospital for Children has been one of the nation's leading children's hospitals.
 Each year, Riley Hospital provides compassionate care, support and comfort to more than 300,000 inpatients and outpatients from across Indiana, the nation and the world.
 Physicians at Riley Hospital provide comprehensive care, from the routine to the most complex, in every field of pediatric medicine and surgery.

 Riley Hospital is nationally ranked as a top children's hospital by U.S. News & World Report, with national rankings in all ten pediatric specialties (including three specialties in the top ten), and is the only nationally ranked children's hospital in Indiana.
 Part of Indiana University Health, Riley Hospital enjoys a unique partnership with the Indiana University School of Medicine, giving our highly skilled physicians access to innovative treatments using the latest research and technology.

-In addition, Riley Hospital is ranked sixth in the nation for NIH Research funding, totaling more than $32 million in 2020.
+In addition, Riley Hospital is ranked seventh in the nation for NIH Research funding, totaling more than $38 million in 2022.
 The Children's Clinical Research Center, located at Riley Hospital, is one of the largest pediatric research facilities in the country.